Confirm your eligibility

 - Winter session: December 1st (July 1st for international students)

 - Summer session: April 1st (December 1st for international students)

 To find the list of supporting documents you must submit with your admission application, please select the program you wish to apply to, then your legal status in Canada.
 A list of eligible diplomas will then appear.
 Click the diploma you hold to see the list of supporting documents you will need to provide.

 At ÉTS, applications for admission to master’s-level programs are made online.
 If you don’t have all the answers to the questions you’re asked, or all the required documents, you can begin to fill out the form, save it, then return to it later.

 Please note that erroneous information and falsified documents expose you to significant sanctions and that missing transcripts of grades may jeopardize the processing of your application.

-For more information on how to find a thesis supervisor, visit the How to Find a Thesis Supervisor.
+For information on how to find a thesis supervisor, visit the How to Find a Thesis Supervisor page.

-The cost of applying for admission is $44, payable by Visa or MasterCard credit card.
-These fees are non-refundable.
+The cost of applying for admission is $51 for Canadian applicants and those applying through partnership agreements, and $128 for international applicants.
+These fees are payable by Visa or MasterCard and are non-refundable.

 Graduates of any University of Québec constituent are exempted from application fees.
 A copy of a transcript or a diploma is required.

 Make sure that all the documents you attach to the admission application are complete and legible.
 Uploaded files must have a maximum size of 5 MB.
 Accepted formats are: pdf, gif, jpg, jpeg, png, tiff, bmp, doc and docx.